 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-literature that was published by St. Martin's Griffin on September 10, 2013 and has 433 pages.
+literature in Hardcover edition that was published by St. Martin's Griffin on September 10, 2013 and has 433 pages.

 (This post contains affiliate links you can use to purchase the book.
 If you buy the book using that link, I will receive a small commission from the sale.)

 Other books by this author which I have reviewed include Landline

 A novel of fanfic and dysfunction.